-It may be difficult for overseas regulators to conduct investigations or collect evidence within the PRC.
+It may be difficult for overseas regulators to conduct investigations or collect evidence within mainland China.

-Stockholder claims or regulatory investigations that are common in the United States generally are difficult to pursue as a matter of law or practicality in the PRC.
-For example, in the PRC, there are significant legal and other obstacles to providing information needed for regulatory investigations or litigation initiated outside of the PRC.
-Although the authorities in the PRC may establish a regulatory cooperation mechanism with the securities regulatory authorities of another country or region to implement cross-border supervision and administration, such cooperation with the securities regulatory authorities in the Unities States may not be efficient in the absence of mutual and practical cooperation mechanism.
-Furthermore, according to Article 177 of the PRC Securities Law, or Article 177, which became effective in March 2020, no overseas securities regulator is allowed to directly conduct investigation or evidence collection activities within the territory of the PRC.
-While detailed interpretation of or implementing rules under Article 177 have yet to be promulgated, the inability for an overseas securities regulator to directly conduct investigation or evidence collection activities within the PRC may further increase difficulties faced by you in protecting your interests.
+Stockholder claims or regulatory investigations that are common in the United States generally are difficult to pursue as a matter of law or practicality in mainland China.
+For example, in mainland China, there are significant legal and other obstacles to providing information needed for regulatory investigations or litigation initiated outside of mainland China.
+Although the authorities in mainland China may establish a regulatory cooperation mechanism with the securities regulatory authorities of another country or region to implement cross-border supervision and administration, such cooperation with the securities regulatory authorities in the unities States may not be efficient in the absence of mutual and practical cooperation mechanism.
+Furthermore, according to Article 177 of the mainland China Securities Law, or Article 177, which became effective in March 2020, no overseas securities regulator is allowed to directly conduct investigation or evidence collection activities within the territory of mainland China.
+While detailed interpretation of or implementing rules under Article 177 have yet to be promulgated, the inability for an overseas securities regulator to directly conduct investigation or evidence collection activities within mainland China may further increase difficulties faced by you in protecting your interests.

-Because certain of our assets are located outside of the United States and certain of our directors and officers reside outside of the United States, it may be difficult for you to enforce your rights based on the U.S. federal securities laws against such assets or officers and directors or to enforce a judgment of a United States court against assets or officers and directors in the PRC.
+Because substantially all of our assets are located outside of the United States and certain of our directors and officers reside outside of the United States, it may be difficult for you to enforce your rights based on the U.S. federal securities laws against such assets or officers and directors or to enforce a judgment of a United States court against assets or officers and directors in mainland China.

-While ACM Research is a Delaware corporation, certain of our officers and directors are nonresidents of the United States, and certain of our assets are located in the PRC, and the operations of ACM Shanghai are conducted in the PRC.
+While ACM Research is a Delaware corporation, certain of our officers and directors are nonresidents of the United States, and certain of our assets are located in mainland China, and the operations of ACM Shanghai are conducted in mainland China.
 It may, therefore, not be possible to effect service of process on such persons in the United States, and it may be difficult to enforce any judgments rendered against them or any of our assets that are located overseas.
-Moreover, there is doubt whether courts in the PRC would enforce (a) judgments of United States courts against ACM Shanghai, our directors or officers based on the civil liability provisions of the securities laws of the United States or any state, or (b) in original actions brought in the PRC, liabilities against us or any nonresidents based upon the securities laws of the United States or any state.
+Moreover, there is doubt whether courts in mainland China would enforce (a) judgments of United States courts against ACM Shanghai, our directors or officers based on the civil liability provisions of the securities laws of the United States or any state, or (b) in original actions brought in mainland China, liabilities against us or any nonresidents based upon the securities laws of the United States or any state.